PUBLICATION ETHICS & MALPRACTICE STATEMENT

 Peer review process

 All of a journal’s content should be subjected to peer-review.
-Articles submitted for possible publication are subjected to a double-blind, peer review process.
+Articles submitted for possible publication are subjected to a Blind peer review process.
 Articles are first reviewed by editors.
 The editor may reject it out of hand either because it is not dealing with the subject matter for that journal or because it is manifestly of a low quality so that it cannot be considered at all.
 Articles that are found suitable for review are then sent to two experts in the field of the paper.
 Referees of a paper are unknown to each other.
 Referees are asked to classify the paper as publishable immediately, publishable with amendments and improvements, or not publishable.
 Referees’ evaluations usually include an explicit recommendation of what to do with the manuscript.
 Referees’ comments are then seen by the author.

 Editors should be ready to justify any important deviation from the described process.
 Editors should not reverse decisions on publication unless serious problems are identified.